1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

 A Dramatic Change for Esther Williams

-After the disappointing box office return of her last MGM aqua musical, Jupiter’s Darling, Esther found herself being pushed out of the studio by Dore Schary, the man who replaced Louis B. Mayer as head of production in 1951.
-Slowly, things at MGM changed under Schary’s leadership.
+After the disappointing box office return of her last MGM aqua musical, Jupiter’s Darling, Esther found herself being pushed out of the studio by Dore Schary, who replaced Louis B. Mayer as head of production in 1951.
+Things slowly changed at MGM under Schary’s leadership.
 Schary wasn’t into musicals, glamour, or big movie stars.

-Esther quite literally represented all the things Schary would move MGM away from in the ensuing years.
-To get Esther out of MGM after the failure of Jupiter’s Darling, Schary began offering her exclusively terrible roles in terrible films.
+Esther represented all the things Schary would move MGM away from in the ensuing years.
+To get Esther out of MGM after the failure of Jupiter’s Darling, Schary began offering her exclusively terrible film roles.
 As per her contract, if Esther turned these roles down, she would be put on unpaid suspension.

-So Esther had a hard choice to make: stick around, accept the terrible roles, and collect her $3 million in a few years, or leave MGM and the money behind, but salvage her career and keep her dignity.
+Esther had a hard choice to make: stick around, accept the terrible roles, and collect her $3 million in a few years, or leave MGM and the money behind and keep her dignity.

-In the end, Esther knew the lack of fulfillment in her work would be stifling, and so one day, she simply left MGM:
+Ultimately, Esther knew that the lack of fulfillment that would come from accepting terrible film roles would be stifling.
+So one day, she simply left MGM:

 “I packed all my terry cloth robes, my tired saggy bathing suits in which the elastic had died…and drove toward the East Gate…